altocodenl/TODIS/readme.md

 Data itself is simple and can be directly seen.
 By using data to understand and make a DIS, we can find the simplest possible expression of the system that will get the job done.

 This is the central thesis of this treatise.
 We'll explore now how to make this a reality through five practical concepts, fancily called *pillars*.
 Each pillar removes an obstacle to seeing the data flowing through an information system.

-**DEAR READER: this treatise is in its [Hadean stage](https://en.wikipedia.org/wiki/Hadean); most of the stuff is there, but it has to undergo intense transformations to achieve a more stable shape.
-Below are very roughly sketched areas.
-They are quite unreadable.
-If they don't make sense to you, it's likely because they don't make sense at all, yet.**

 ## The five pillars